»Meadow of Carnivore Plants«

 Meadow of carnivore plants is a Venus flytrap biotope staged on C-stands which is accompanied by an audio narrative

 via wireless headphones.
-Aesthetically it links to a natural museum diorama.
+Aesthetically, it links to a diorama found in a natural history museum.
 Yet in this diorama, the surface that otherwise renders the illusion of a “naturalistic” biotope is stripped away, glitches.

 Venus flytrap [Dionaea muscipula]: carnivorous, rhizome-forming, grows in nutrient-poor soil, depends on periodic natural fires every 3–5 years.

 Tell me tales of plants that grow somewhere else than up.